 I was caught up right from the start; “I will shout until they know what I mean”, and so he did, and he did it with a passion you can’t ignore, a heart as big as his breath, so big you can’t go around it, you have to go through it.

 The title track blew everything away.
 From that moment onward i was living it.
 I wasn’t just laying down sipping coffee and listening to an album.
 I was the album.
 I was it.
 Me, my friends, my memories and my expectations were there.
 I felt.

 Once you’re inside the absurd voyage, you struggle to grip.
-Lost inside the instrumental and vocal entanglement, you just float along.
+Lost inside the instrumentals thant range from your traditional (distorted and clean) guitars and drums to a haunting mix of musical saw and trumpets and goodness, you just float along.
 You listen to what the man says and you listen to it thoughtfully, even though it scratches the absurd.
 Why is she a little boy in Spain?
 Don’t ask me, but…

 And soon enough it’s over.
 You try to go back; On Avery Island is but a shadow, that could be but isn’t.
 You’re left with this.
 In the Aeroplane Over The Sea.
 A ming-boggling masterpiece that you hold on to.
 It makes you feel alive like few albums do.